ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+20 Must-Know JavaScript Object Secrets Every Developer Needs! - <a href="https://medium.com/@codewithdhanian/20-must-know-javascript-object-secrets-every-developer-needs-c5dcc4f0f129?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Code WithDhanian`**

+<blockquote>I am Codewithdhanian, settle in, because we’re about to dive deep into the heart of JavaScript: objects.
+You know, those versatile…
+Continue reading on Medium »</blockquote>

+<h3>2.
+Inside JavaScript’s Mind: Lexical Environments and Scope Chains - <a href="https://medium.com/@manoj03.work/inside-javascripts-mind-lexical-environments-and-scope-chains-f1c603c3aad0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Manoj`**

+<blockquote>💡 This post is free to read for everyone via this link
+Continue reading on Medium »</blockquote>

+<h3>3.
+Mastering Real-Time Web Applications: My JavaScript Journey from Frontend Tricks to Live… - <a href="https://medium.com/@saforanafees02/mastering-real-time-web-applications-my-javascript-journey-from-frontend-tricks-to-live-0d838c3d9f34?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Safora Nafees`**

+<blockquote>I started out with simple JavaScript to enhance static pages, but over time, I found myself building complex real-time collaboration tools…
+Continue reading on Medium »</blockquote>

+<h3>4.
 Mastering .call(), .apply(), and .bind() in JavaScript — Without Losing Your Mind - <a href="https://javascript.plainenglish.io/mastering-call-apply-and-bind-in-javascript-without-losing-your-mind-1787a65f027b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Nilupul Perera`**

 <blockquote>JavaScript gives you multiple ways to control the this context of a function — and it can be messy.
 Enter: .call(), .apply(), and .bind()…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>5.
 How I Use JavaScript to Automate My Web Tasks and Power Full-Stack Projects Effortlessly - <a href="https://javascript.plainenglish.io/how-i-use-javascript-to-automate-my-web-tasks-and-power-full-stack-projects-effortlessly-81f1c0f7590d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Babar saad`**

 <blockquote>From scraping dynamic websites to building full APIs and browser bots, here’s how I turned JavaScript into my all-in-one automation and…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>6.
 Building a JavaScript Automation Engine for Web, Files, and APIs
  How I Used Node.js - <a href="https://medium.com/@sa82912045/building-a-javascript-automation-engine-for-web-files-and-apis-how-i-used-node-js-bd40ee010cc7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Babar saad`**